haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

     - So the responsibilities of the components can be described as follows:
       - Tabs UI (`tabs.ts`) offers the UI and interacts with other components via messages to the service-worker.
       - `sessions_management.ts` managed the associations of `sessionId` and `windowId`.
-      - `bookmark_storage.ts` managed the Open/Saved tabs of named sessions using bookmark API.
+      - `bookmark_storage.ts` managed the Open/Saved tabs of named sessions using bookmark API.tace with
       - The primary data for Open tabs is the browser window, and the Saved tabs is the bookmark.

 - **Session Restoration**